Local teen model turns heads on New York Fashion Week runway - ExBulletin

 Local teen model turns heads on New York Fashion Week runway

-At just 14 years old, GBDSS student Hailey Richardson is already a veteran of the fashion scene.
+At just 14 years old, Tiny Township student Hailey Richardson is already a veteran of the fashion scene.

 A Tiny Township teenager is making a splash in the fashion world.